 The Hong Kong Deposit Protection Board (the Board) is a statutory body established under the Deposit Protection Scheme Ordinance to administer the Deposit Protection Scheme in Hong Kong.
 The Scheme provides protection for deposits up to HK$500,000 per depositor per member bank.
 Sharing the objective of promoting the stability of the banking system, the HKMA and the Board have signed a Memorandum of Understanding.
 The Board is required by the Deposit Protection Scheme Ordinance to perform its functions through the HKMA, while the HKMA provides support to the Board on a day-to-day basis.

 The Financial Reporting Council (FRC) is a statutory body established by the Financial Reporting Council Ordinance to investigate into auditing and reporting irregularities in relation to listed entities, and to enquire into non-compliances with relevant accounting requirements in listed entities' financial reports.
 The Ordinance provides that the FRC shall notify the HKMA where the listed entity that is the subject of investigation or enquiry is an authorized institution or its related company (i.e. controller, subsidiary or fellow subsidiary), and that the investigator or enquirer has to consult the HKMA prior to exercising the relevant powers under the Ordinance for the purpose of such investigation or enquiry.
 The HKMA and the FRC have entered into a Memorandum of Understanding to elaborate on the mechanisms for communication and information exchange between the two entities, as well as to enhance the ongoing cooperation and mutual assistance.
+The FRC has now changed its name to Accounting and Financial Reporting Council.

 As an international financial centre, Hong Kong not only attracts foreign banks to operate in Hong Kong, but local banks are also active in other overseas markets.
 To enhance the exchange of supervisory information and co-operation, the HKMA has entered into Memoranda of Understanding (MoUs) or other formal arrangements with the relevant banking supervisory authorities outside Hong Kong: